 Option 1: Co-mentoring Program.
 In this program Full Professors join a co-mentoring group of Full Professors once they have been promoted to the rank of Full Professor.
 Each faculty member is reviewed once every five years by their co-mentoring group.
 These co-mentoring groups with membership of no more than ten faculty members, meet at least once a year to discuss a colleague's teaching, professional achievement, and service to the college.
 The faculty member under consideration provides at least the most recent three years of his or her annual reports as well as student course evaluation summaries and evidence of professional involvement.
 She or he is encouraged to share a document which consists of a narrative of his or her work during the past five years, including issues the faculty member would like to bring to the co-mentoring group.
 These groups are meant to promote collegiality and to provide an atmosphere where all concerns of the faculty member are addressed and where colleagues can be helpful when discussing areas of concern.
-All documents provided to the co-mentoring group.
+All documents provided to the co-mentoring group from the faculty member under evaluation are for the exclusive use of the co-mentoring group.
 The Dean will be informed that the review took place, and the faculty member under review will be given a stipend for participation.